brysontyrrell/ODST/Readme.rst

 Docker Compose
 --------------

-.. note:: This option as provided is primarily meant to serve as a development
-    and testing solution, but it can be adapted to fit a production environment.
+    This option as provided is primarily meant to serve as a development and testing solution, but it can be adapted to fit a production environment.

 You can create a full ODS instance using the provided ``docker-compose.ym;``